Corsair Logo

 Corsair Logo 1994

 The key element of Corsair’s emblem is the sails.
-They consist of six different-sized sheets arranged in two levels.
+They consist of six sheets of different sizes arranged in two levels.
 Naturally, the perspective of placement on one plane is taken into account, so the elements in the foreground are larger than those in the background.
 This adds credibility and movement to the logo, turning an ordinary object into a dynamic one.
 The wind-filled sails move the “ship” on which they are located.
 Under such a ship, the company is implied, so there is no hull beneath the sails, allowing the viewers to draw the correct conclusions and arrive at the obvious creative parallel.

 Below, the brand name is written in large upper-case letters.
 The letters are complemented by expressive serifs, adding authority and a business-like demeanor to the emblem.
 The lines used for the glyphs are uneven in thickness: thinner in some places and thicker in others.
 This approach to typography has turned the static inscription into an expressive element, linking the past with the future.